hakeemsalman/web-bootcamp/Basics-2.md

 ### Grid Column & Row

-If you see Demo1.html code and in style section click this arrow &rarr; of `grid-column`
+If you see Demo1.html [Click here](./assets/grid/10.2%20Grid%20Placement/demo1.html) code and in style section click this arrow &rarr; of `grid-column`

 ```css
 .cowboy {